SedWilliams/Terminal_Study_Log/README.md

     * Don't go into any project or learning endeavor thinking you know everything.
     * There is always more to learn, and more efficient/better ways to do things.
     * That does not mean you aren't capable or smart, it is just a part of being human.
 So don't be discouraged but go into every project with the mindset of what learning oppotunities are available.
+* Moduling in Rust
+* Safe/effective AI usage

 ## Problems encountered

 * Handling terminal input/output in Rust
     * The enter keypress when I entered the cargo run command persisted and ruined my input collection.
-    * Parsing terminal input without blocking the main thread.
+Parsing terminal input without blocking the main thread.
+    * Proper terminal buffer handling
+    * Platform dependent terminal IO
+* Platform dependent storage
 * Serializing/deserializing data with serde

 ## Future Improvements

-* Once the basic functionality is complete I plan to add:
-    * Polish to the TUI
-    * Polish to underlying code
-    * Functionality to allow for adding past study sessions, or sessions tracked elsewhere.
-    * Functionality to visualize and format past study sessions from within the program.
-    * __Possibly__ Option to set custom study session length at runtime, and then implement sound cues for session end.
-    * Official Builds for UNIX and Windows
+Future improvements list was moved to ./DOCS/TODO.md

 ### There will never be a pause/resume function.
 I use this tool personally, and I base my own study system off of Deep Work principles laid out in the work of Cal Newport.